NebulaNexuss/ISD-FINE/README.md

 1. **Inter‑layer Self‑Distillation**
    - Replaced the original GO‑LSD (Global‑Local Semantic Distillation) scheme with an **inter‑layer self‑distillation** framework.
-   - Each decoder layer now distills knowledge into the next layer, improving feature propagation and stabilizing training.
+   - Each decoder layer now distills knowledge into the adjacent shallower layer, improving feature propagation and stabilizing training.

 2. **Self‑Distillation in Attention Weights**
    - Introduced self‑distillation directly on the decoder’s multi‑head attention weights: each head’s attention map from layer *L* is used as a “soft target” for the same head in layer *L+1*.